PrestaShop/prestashop-shop-creator/README.md

     5. <i><b>primary</b></i>

-        When the primary tag is used, the script iterate over all the existing values (the fields are usually relations from other entities)
+        When the primary tag is used, the script iterate over all the existing values (the fields in the 'primary' tag should be described as relations to other entities)

         Example:
         ```yaml